Welcome to Derbyshire Royal British Legion

 The RBL drop-in centre in Glossop will be closed until further notice .If any assistance is required the BCS phone number is 07762 851282

 RBL Pop-In Centre Derby

 The Royal British Legion has closed all Pop In centres through the country as part of it's revision plan .
 The County would like to extend a warm thankyou to the permanent staff and volunteer's of the Derby Pop In for their service whilst the Derby Pop In was open.

 Revised Royal Charter & New Membership Handbook

 Details to download the Revised Royal Charter and New Membership Handbook are available on the Membership Administration Portal (MAP or as it is also know Office 365).
 Unfortunately due to this site being a public site and not a RBL Membership site we may not provide links directly from here.

 If you are a member of the Armed Forces Community and you live in Derbyshire.
 You are invited to take part in the Armed Forces Community Survey for Derbyshire.
 If you do not participate the your voice will not be heard.
 To participate just click on any of the four participating organisations above.

 To find out what we do just follow the link.

 Membership of the Legion is available to all adults, not just members or ex-members of the forces and we always welcome new members.
-Drop into your local branch or find out how you can join here.
+Contact your local branch via the RBL website or find out how you can join here.